 - Carefully remove steamer insert along with salmon and mango from the pot.
 Allow salmon to cool before offering it to baby.

-- If making a salmon mango puree, place salmon, salmon skin, mango, bone broth, and Pure Radiance C into a blending vessel and puree until smooth.
+- If making a salmon mango puree, place salmon, mango, bone broth, and Pure Radiance C into a blending vessel and puree until smooth.